Jurisprudence Knowledge & Assessment Tool

 Out of Province Exception

-Dietitians residing outside Ontario who do not work with clients from Ontario may request an exemption from completing the JKAT.
+Dietitians who reside outside Ontario and do not work with clients from Ontario may request an exemption from completing the JKAT.

-When returning to Ontario, these registrants must notify the College within 10 working days of their return, and complete the JKAT within that year.
+If a registrant returns to Ontario, they must notify the College within 10 working days of their return, and complete the JKAT within that year.

 Request for an Extension

-- The registrant’s name and registration number clearly identified;
+- The registrant’s full name and registration number.

-- Any information or reasons that are pertinent and supportive of the request and would assist the Committee in making its decision (information may be specific or general in nature).
+- Relevant information or supporting reasons to assist the Committee in making its decision (information may be specific or general in nature).

 Request for Deferral